The Early Alert Process

 Early Alert is a process to proactively identify providers that may show signs of decreased quality, enabling OPWDD to take timely and definitive action.
-The committee is chaired by the Deputy Commissioner of Quality Improvement, and comprised of agency leadership.
+The Early Alert Committee is chaired by the OPWDD Deputy Commissioner of Quality Improvement and is comprised of OPWDD agency leadership.

 At each meeting there is a focus on specific agencies who have repeated certification deficiencies impacting the quality of care or have significant fiscal concerns that threatens its fiscal viability.

-Remedial actions would include meeting with the agency Executive staff and/or the BOD to discuss the circumstances in which the agency finds itself.
-At this juncture OPWDD may require the agency to develop and implement a management plan that has been reviewed and approved by OPWDD staff, to address governance, fiscal or programmatic.
+Remedial actions would include meeting with the agency's executive staff and/or its Board of Directors to discuss the circumstances in which the agency finds itself.
+At this juncture, OPWDD may require the agency to develop and implement a management plan that has been reviewed and approved by OPWDD staff, to address governance, fiscal or programmatic.

 Removal From EA